soffes/blog/published/2013-04-16-how-to-build-a-ruby-gem/how-to-build-a-ruby-gem.markdown

 ---
-tags:
-- video
+title: How to Build a Ruby Gem
-- screencast
+categories: video screencast
 ---

-# How to Build a Ruby Gem

 This is my first post on the [Treehouse Blog](http://blog.teamtreehouse.com).
 I did an 8 minute video tutorial on how to make a Ruby gem with Bundler.
 Check it out.